Keksuccino/FancyMenu/README.md

 The animation engine used by FancyMenu can render smooth looking animations, even if they have a high resolution!

-Making your own animations is super easy and can be done by everyone.
+Making your own animations is super easy and can be done by everyone.<br>
+Learn more about making your own animations in the [FeancyMenu wiki](https://github.com/Keksuccino/FancyMenu/wiki)!

 ### Animation Intros